THE THEORY TEST

 REASONS FOR FAILING

-On the fail sheet, given out by DSA, the examiner
+On the fail sheet, given out by DVSA, the examiner

 can check 47 different boxes as a fault.